Vision-LLMs Can Fool Themselves with Self-Generated Typographic Attacks: Attack Location

-In Section \ref{sec:def}, we described our benchmark for testing LVLM(s) weaknesses against Typographic Attacks.
-We noted hat unlike prior work \cite{azuma2023defense} that pastes the attack at a random location in the image, we add white space at the bottom and top of the image for pasting the attack.
-This is so we avoid occluding important visual information required to make the prediction.
-In this Section, we provide an illustrative example that motivates our choice.
-Examine Figure \ref{fig:figure_7}.
+Prior work \cite{azuma2023defense} paste the attack at a random location on the image.
+However, this might occlude important visual cues (\eg, a car logo when predicting the car model).
+To avoid this issue, we add a white space at the bottom and top of the image to allow for textual attacks.
+Examine Figure \ref{fig:figure_7} for an illustrative example.
 Note how prior work attack (a) occludes the car logo, which is important to make the prediction about the car model.
 However, our method Figure \ref{fig:figure_7} (b) avoids this by allocating white space at the bottom and top of the image for the textual attack.